|Featured on this site|

 Martin Ridout's Electrical Horology Site - an excellent, comprehensive site with a well-illustrated overview of many different electric clock technologies.

-Electrical Horology Systems - European article on master and slave clocks
+Electrical Horology Systems - European article on master and slave clocks.
+Site is dead; link is to archive copy.

 Early Electric Clocks - from the same site